HEA: Health

 This course will provide an interdisciplinary perspective on maternal and child health (MCH).
 This class will ask students to synthesize perspectives from multiple disciplines to promote the health of families.
 Students will apply critical thinking skills to identify their positions on MCH issues as health consumers and/or health professionals and convey those positions using oral communication strategies.
 Multiple speaking assignments will enable students to practice and improve their oral communication skills.

-This course will introduce students to the concepts of population health, and the basic processes, approaches, and interventions that identify and address the major health-related needs and concerns of populations.
-Emphasis will be placed on the role of data in surveillance and analysis of health problems of populations, as well as in developing and implementing population-level interventions.
+This course will introduce students to the concepts of population health and the basic processes and approaches that identify health-related concerns of populations across the globe.
+Emphasis will be placed on the role that fertility, mortality, and migration play in shaping the health-related needs of countries and communities and the development of policies and programs to address these needs.

 HEA 360.
 Pre-Clinical Lab for Respiratory Care.
 3 Credits.